Have you ever found yourself wondering how often to add wood chips to an electric smoker?

 First things first, it’s essential to understand that the wood chips do not aid the heating or cooking process in any way.

 In fact, you can cook meat in a smoker without the use of wood chips at all.
-Think of the electric smoker like an oven; there is a heating element, and it is this element that heats up and cooks the food, not the wood chips.
+As discussed in our electric smoker tips article, you can think of your smoker just like an electric oven.
+There is a heating element, and it is this element that heats up and cooks the food, not the wood chips.

 The wood chips do not ignite or burn, they only smolder, and it is the smoldering that produces the smoke.